YonatanGM/imageFilters/README.md

 # Imagefilters
-Python script that applies various filters to images using convolution kernels
+Python script that applies filters to images using convolution kernels

 ## Usage
 `python imagefilters.py <path-to-image> <filters>`

-(You can pass any number of filters.
-Supported filters: small_blur, large_blue, sharpen, laplacian, sobel_x, sobel_y, emboss)
+- you can pass any number of filters.
+Supported filters include small_blur, large_blue, sharpen, laplacian, sobel_x and sobel_y, emboss
+- make sure you have scikit-image and opencv packages installed

 #### original